marcbenito/voodo-task/README.md

 - Create a cache layer to cache the last searches.
 Probably it's not needed and it will complicate more our code but it could be a good idea to scale.

 #### Quality of the code
+- Search endpoint should be done with GET.

 Even the simplicity of the project should be a good idea to split the code by responsibilities.
 Having for example:
 - Routes: file for defining all endpoints.
 - Controllers: Taking care about the parameters and preparing the data for the domain layer.